 Was it real?

-A copy of the topic web will be available soon (click on the Pine leaf below).
+A copy of the topic web is available below (click on the Pine leaf below).

 Details of our homework will be here on our class page (click on the pine leaf below).
 We will also send a homework letter home with the children.